 Register your overseas travel and/or residential details here.

-There is high risk to your security in the capital N’Djamena due to the unstable security situation and we advise against all tourist and other non-essential travel.
+There is high risk to your security in the capital N’Djamena due to the threat of violent crime.
+We advise against all tourist and other non-essential travel.

-There is extreme risk to your security outside the capital N’Djamena due to the unstable security situation and we advise against all travel.
-Travel outside the capital requires authorisation from the Ministry of the Interior.
+There is extreme risk to your security outside N’Djamena due to the unstable security situation.
+We advise against all travel.
+If you decide to travel outside N’Djamena you first need to obtain authorisation from the Ministry of the Interior.

-As there is no New Zealand diplomatic presence in Chad, the ability of the government to assist New Zealand citizens who get into trouble is severely limited.
+As there is no New Zealand diplomatic presence in Chad, the ability of the government to provide consular assistance to New Zealand citizens is severely limited.

-New Zealanders travelling or living in Chad should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Chad should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
 You should ensure that your travel insurance policy covers travel to Chad – exclusions may well apply.